majorosd/HDMI_FPGA/README.md

 SEA is the Spartan Edge Accelerator Board made by [SeeedStudio](https://www.seeedstudio.com/)

 They have a nice [wiki page](https://wiki.seeedstudio.com/Spartan-Edge-Accelerator-Board/) about the hardware with some minor deficiency if you want to learn more about it.
-This repo is for those who has SEA Board and want search for a Verilog example to be able to use the HDMI interface.
+This repo is for those who has SEA Board and want an example written in Verilog to use the HDMI interface.

 I didn't change anything in the original code only added the constraints to be able to generate bitstream in Vivado.